kyma-project/kyma/resources/dex/README.md

 ## Configuration

-This chart allows to provide configuration for Dex connectors and clients using Helm overrides mechanism.
+This chart allows you to provide configuration for Dex connectors and clients using the Helm overrides mechanism.

 ### Connectors

-Connectors can be configured using override named `connectors`.
+Configure connectors through the `connectors` override.
-The value of the override must be a single string containing Dex connectors configuration in YAML format.
-See [Dex connectors documentation](https://github.com/dexidp/dex/tree/master/Documentation/connectors) for details.
+Provide the Dex connectors configuration as a single string in the `yaml` format.
+See [this](https://github.com/dexidp/dex/tree/master/Documentation/connectors) document for more details.

 Example:
 ```